Discover the joy of cycling

 - All clothes are cycling clothes: if you’re working up a sweat, you might want to consider getting changed at work.
 The most important consideration with clothing is to be sure there are is no loose material which could get caught in the moving parts of your bicycle.
 We recommend getting some decent rain gear if you plan on cycling in the wet!

 - Check your bike before you set out: Make sure the tyres are inflated, the brakes are working and everything is adjusted properly.
 You don’t want to set out in the morning to find you’ve got a flat tyre!

 - Consider where you will park (and lock!): If you’re leaving your bike somewhere all day, make sure it is a secure location, and that you have properly locked up your bike with a quality lock, fastened to something secure.
 Consider removing e-bike batteries, and never leave your charger with your e-bike, unless it’s securely locked into a Lockydock.

-If you’re not sure about the best way to get to work, or if it’s possible for you, feel free to get in touch with Bike Auckland or your local Bike Burb.
+If you’re not sure about if cycling to work will be possible for you, feel free to get in touch with Bike Auckland or your local Bike Burb.
 We’re always happy to help someone to get riding in a way that works for them!

 When catching a train, the middle cars are the ones with space to store bikes – consider this when approaching to board, and board last to allow other passengers time to move further into the carriage.
-Some stations are difficult to access to if you can plan ahead and have a plan B if you can’t access with your bike.
+Some stations are difficult to access, and occasionally a station’s lift might be out of order, so, if you can, plan ahead when you try taking your bike on the train for the first time.
+Have a plan B in mind for if you can’t access the station with your bike.

 On most ferries, bikes are stored on the rear (stern) deck.
 Some ferries have bike racks or hooks which bikes can be hung from – keep a look out for these options or ask a deckhand for assistance.
 When you move onto a vessel, remember to move away from the boarding ramp to allow other passengers to continue boarding while you secure your bike.